JackWhiteGit/HDESDK_Java_proj/README.md

 You can also use the Support SDK without our UI, and build your own UI on top of our API providers.
 This takes a little more development time but gives you more control.
 To find out more, see API providers.

 ## What you need to get started
-You need HelpDeskEddy system account and apiKey for API access.
+You need HelpDeskEddy account and apiKey for API access.

 ## Getting up and running
 Add the SDK to your project by including the following snippets in the build.gradle file: